mesosphere/dcos-docs-site/pages/services/cassandra/2.4.0-3.0.16/operations/index.md

 The above `plan start` and `plan status` commands may also be made directly to the service over HTTP.
 To see the queries involved, run the above commands with an additional `-v` flag.

-For more information about `nodetool repair`, see the Cassandra documentation.
+For more information about `nodetool repair`, see the {{ model.techShortName }} documentation.

 ## Seed nodes

-Cassandra seed nodes are those nodes with indices smaller than the seed node count.
-By default, Cassandra is deployed with a seed node count of two (node-0 and node-1 are seed nodes).
+{{ model.techShortName }} seed nodes are those nodes with indices smaller than the seed node count.
+By default, {{ model.techShortName }} is deployed with a seed node count of two (node-0 and node-1 are seed nodes).
 When a replace operation is performed on one these nodes, all other nodes must be restarted to be brought up to date regarding the ip address of the new seed node.
 This operation is performed automatically.